Claude Vautin: Later career

-Vautin's name reappears, in May 1905, relating to a demonstration by an American, Miss Lu Robinson, at the Pavillion, in Piccadilly Circus.
+Vautin's name reappears, in May 1905, relating to a demonstration by an American, Miss Lu Robinson, at the Pavilion, in Piccadilly Circus.
 It was described as 'melting iron in a top hat'.
 Miss Robinson stated that she was using a 'certain powder' invented by Claude Vautin.
 The description of the powder is very much like thermite.
 Thermite (trade name, Thermit') was first used to weld rails in Essen in 1899, and first used to weld rails in the United Kingdom in Leeds in 1904.

-Vautin obtained a patent on 24th of May 1905 (Letters Patent No. 10,881 of 1905) for "Improvements in the Production of Fused Metals and Alloys from Oxides and other Compounds."
+Vautin obtained a patent on 24 May 1905 (Letters Patent No. 10,881 of 1905) for "Improvements in the Production of Fused Metals and Alloys from Oxides and other Compounds."
 His patent involved exothermic reduction of iron oxide using a mixture of powdered aluminium and silicon, and was to be commercialised by a company known as Weldite Limited.
 Vautin agreed to the revoking of the patent, in December 1907, after being challenged by Thermit Ltd, who held the rights to Hans Goldschmidt's German Imperial patent No. 96317 of March 1895.

 It seems that Vautin remained in England.
 He gave his address as 730 Salisbury House at London Wall, when his name appeared, in 1909, on an application for a Commonwealth (Australian) patent, for "Improvements in or relating to the utilisation of heat contained in slags".

 Vautin died in the London Borough of Barnet, England.